3 Tips to Lower Your Stress Today!

 What’s the difference between short-term stress and chronic stress?

-Quite simply, how long the stress lasts.
+Quite simply, the difference between short-term and chronic stress is defined by how long the stress lasts.

 Short-term stress can be beneficial.
 For instance, the “fight or flight” stress response can help you escape a dangerous situation or kick your body’s immune system into gear to recover from an illness.
 After this short-term stress response has served its protective purpose, your body ideally calms back down.
+Beneficial stress can also be a part of exercise.
+By the exercise stressing your body, your muscles are forced to adapt to the added strain, which helps build resistance.

 Long-term, or chronic stress, is problematic because the body remains in a hyper-alert state and does not have sufficient time to rest and repair.
 Think of it as the HPA axis locked on overdrive.